Rumba® Beef Cheekmeat

 - Preheat oven to 300°F.

-- Combine beef cheekmeat, ½ onion, 2 cups chicken broth, cider vinegar, 4 garlic cloves, 2 guajillo chiles, bay leaf, 1 tablespoon cumin and 2 teaspoons Mexican oregano in a large stockpot.
+- Combine beef cheekmeat, ½ onion, 2 cups chicken broth, cider vinegar, 4 garlic cloves, 2 guajillo chiles, bay leaf, 1 tablespoon cumin and 2 teaspoons Mexican oregano in a Dutch oven or stockpot.
 Bring to a boil over medium-high heat.

-- Cover pot and transfer to oven; cook for 4 hours or until meat is tender.
+- Cover pot and transfer to oven; cook for 4 hours or until beef cheekmeat reaches an internal temperature of 160ºF and meat is tender.